Documentation

 • openSUSE (Both desktop and server)

-Installing Jan
+Install Jan

-Step 1: Download the Jan Application
+Step 1: Download Application

-Step 2: Install the Jan Application
+Step 2: Install Application

 sudo dpkg -i jan-linux-amd64-{version}.deb